Eritrea: Human rights

 In 2009, a movement called Citizens for Democratic Rights in Eritrea was formed to create dialogue between the government and political opposition.
 The group consists of ordinary citizens and some people close to the government.
 Since the movement's creation, no significant effort has been made by the Eritrean government to improve its record on human rights.

 In July 2019, UN ambassadors of 37 countries, including Eritrea, signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
 Eritrea continued this support in 2020.

-Eritrea claims Western media stories of the country are decontextualized, sometimes fabricated, and almost always deployed to build a regime change narrative.
+Eritrea claims Western media stories of the country are decontextualized, sometimes fabricated, and usually deployed to build a regime change narrative.

-It claims it's being targeted for not conforming to the West's agenda towards African countries, for instance by refusing to accept humanitarian foreign aid.
-Eritrea aspires to be self-reliant and has since 2005 rejected foreign aid because it sees aid as a hindrance to true economic development.
-In 2006 alone, Eritrea walked away from US$200 million in foreign aid.
-The same year it also refused a US$100 million loan from the World Bank.

-Besides accusing the West of deliberate demonization through smear-campaigns, it also sees itself targeted by sanctions and western supported war against Eritrea through the Ethiopian group TPLF.
-It also accuses the west of luring Eritreans abroad by purposely granting many Eritreans political asylum.
+It claims it's being targeted for not conforming to the West's agenda for African countries, for instance by refusing to accept humanitarian foreign aid.
+Eritrea aspires to be self-reliant and, since 2005, has rejected foreign aid because it sees aid as a hindrance to true economic development.
+In 2006 alone, Eritrea walked away from US$200 million in foreign aid and refused a US$100 million loan from the World Bank.
+Besides accusing the West of demonization through smear campaigns, it also sees itself as targeted by sanctions and Western-supported war against Eritrea through the Ethiopian TPLF.
+It also accuses the West of luring Eritreans abroad by granting many Eritreans political asylum.

 Media freedom

-Eritrea lacks media freedom as all independent media have been banned since September 2001.
+Eritrea lacks media freedom, as all independent media has been banned since September 2001.
 No foreign or national media are authorised to operate in the country.
-All media outlets in Eritrea are from the Ministry of Information, a government source.
+All media outlets in Eritrea are from the government's Ministry of Information.
 The state-owned news agency censors news about external events.
-In 2025 Press Freedom Index, Reporters Without Borders, rated Eritrea at the lowest of 180 countries.
-Eritrea also received the last place in 2007, 2008, 2009, 2010, 2012, 2013, 2014, 2015, 2016, 2021 and 2024.
+In 2026, Press Freedom Index and Reporters Without Borders rated Eritrea's press freedom the lowest out of 180 countries.
+Eritrea also received the last place in 2007, 2008, 2009, 2010, 2012, 2013, 2014, 2015, 2016, 2021, 2024, 2025, and 2026.
 According to the BBC, "Eritrea is the only African country to have no privately owned news media", and Reporters Without Borders said of the public media, "[They] do nothing but relay the regime's belligerent and ultra-nationalist discourse...
 Not a single [foreign correspondent] now lives in Asmara."
-In December 2024, the committee to Protect Journalists found to Eritrea to be the worst jailer of journalists in Sub-Africa, keeping 16 journalists in prison without trial.
+In December 2024, the Committee to Protect Journalists found Eritrea to be the worst jailer of journalists in Sub-Saharan Africa, keeping 16 journalists in prison without trial.

 The 2024 Edelstam Prize was awarded to journalist Dawit Isaak, whom Eritrean authorities have imprisoned since 2001 without legal process.